backloop/sportadmin-tools/README.md

 ## Tools
 ### sportadmin_scaper.py
-Scrapes all "match" entries and collects all available players data.
-Currently only supports "current year".
+Scrapes all "match" entries and collects all available players' data.
+Currently only supports "current year", other filters are also hardcoded
 Stores the result in sportadmin.csv

 ### sportadmin_analyzer.py
-Reads sportadmin.csv and presents player statistics
+Reads sportadmin.csv and presents player statistics:
-* Who's your teammate? (matrix showing how often each pplayer played together)
-* How many matches did you have to pass (not being called that weekend despite being available)
+* Total reported availablility
 * How many times did you play in each team?

+future?
+* Who's your teammate? (matrix showing how often each player played together)
+* How many weekends did you have to pass (not being called that weekend despite being available)